 Taking a Tour of University of Colorado Boulder

-Given the current situation, the University of Colorado Boulder is not currently conducting in-person tours.
-However, there are a number of virtual tour options available through the website.
+You need to register in advance for University of Colorado Boulder tours, and spots fill up quickly so be sure to secure your spot before booking your travel.
+If you are not able to visit, there are a number of virtual tour options available through the website.
 These include virtual information sessions, student panels, and live virtual tours.

 Luckily, CU Boulder is not a closed campus, so you can also always visit and self-tour the campus, you just won’t be able to go inside any of the buildings.
 We visited this spring and it was still very beneficial to walk the campus and get to see in person the buildings we saw during the virtual tours.